Invasion, U.S.A. (1952 film): Legacy

+Home media

-In 1998, Invasion, U.S.A. was released on VHS, then on DVD in 2002.
-A special edition in 2009 featured two original Civil Defense Department audio recordings on the alternate DVD audio track: The Complacent Americans and If the Bomb Falls: A Recorded Guide to Survival.
-This edition also featured the theatrical trailer for the 1956 reissue as well as interviews with stars Dan O'Herlihy, William Schallert, and Noel Neill.
-The original and controversial "Red Scare" short Red Nightmare, narrated by Jack Webb, was also included in the bonus features.
+Invasion, U.S.A. was released in VHS format in 1998, and then on DVD in 2002.
+A special edition in 2009 featured two original civil-defense audio recordings on the alternate DVD audio track: The Complacent Americans and If the Bomb Falls: A Recorded Guide to Survival.
+This edition also featured the theatrical trailer for the 1956 reissue as well as interviews with stars Dan O'Herlihy, William Schallert and Noel Neill.
+The original and controversial short film Red Nightmare, narrated by Jack Webb, was also included in the bonus features.